RBSmartTraining/FitSchema/README.md

-# trainml
+# FitSchema

-Data Schema for recording fitness activities
+Data Schema for fitness training and body data.